interTwin-eu/itwinai/tutorials/distributed-ml/torch-tutorial-GAN/README.md

 The `GANTrainer` class extends the custom itwinia `TorchTrainer` class and handles the initialization of models, optimizers, and the distributed training strategy for the GAN.
 The snippet below shows how the GANTrainer is extending the TorchTrainer class and initializing the parameters.
-This is essentially done to handle the scenario for the GAN which comproses of two Neaural Network models which is not handled by the TorchTrainer that looks expects and handles one model.
+This is essentially done to handle the scenario for the GAN which comprises of two Neural Network models which is not handled by the TorchTrainer that looks expects and handles one model.

 ```python